KoganSteps: A Movement Intervention

 Dancers and pediatric professionals alike

-KoganSteps, created by a dancer and occupational therapist is a Movement Intervention designed to help pediatric professionals and educators, integrate movement practices into their current treatment for children with Autism Spectrum Disorder, and other neurological dysfunction.
+KoganSteps, created by a dancer and occupational therapist is a Movement Intervention designed to help pediatric professionals and educators, integrate movement practices into their current treatment for children with Autism Spectrum Disorder, and other neurological challenges.
 The program seeks to educate all those who are or want to use movement with the children they serve.

 Self-paced distance learning online course